Flowingsun007/Flowingsun007/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Once a full stack developer, currently working on developing deep learning framework
+- 🤔 &nbsp; Once a full stack developer, currently working on developing deep learning framework.
 - 💼 &nbsp; Working as a core development as [OneFlow](https://github.com/Oneflow-Inc/oneflow).
-- 🌱 &nbsp; Learning more about Distributed DL Systems Design and AI Compiler.
+- 🌱 &nbsp; Learning more about distributed DL systems design and AI compiler.
 - ✍️ &nbsp; Pursuing knowledge and content sharing and blog writing as hobbies.
 - ![Visitor](https://gpvc.arturio.dev/Flowingsun007)